-The reliability alone is something everyone seems to mention.
-It runs continuously without issue and is easy to start.
+Every reviewer seems to mention reliability.
+This Generac runs continuously without issue and is easy to start.

-Most people don’t keep in mind that generators can be intimidating to someone who has never used one before.
+Those two features alone can sell someone on this generator.
+Bear in mind, generators can be intimidating to those who have never used one before.

-It’s essentially a portable engine that produces electricity, and if those are two areas you don’t have a lot of experience in understanding, it can be scary to operate one, let alone have confidence in buying one.
+A generator is essentially a portable engine that produces electricity, and if those are two areas you don’t have a lot of experience in, they can be scary to operate–let alone have confidence in buying one.

 The Generac’s simple design and easy-to-use features make it a home run for many consumers.

-If you know what you need your generator for and none of the things you want to plug in use more than 1600 watts on their own, then you know that this is the generator for you.
+If you know what you need your generator for and none of the things you want to plug in use more than 1,600 watts on their own, then this is the generator for you.

 You are buying a brand name that has been trusted in this specific industry for decades, and you are buying the solid steel working of a great machine.

-If you’re use is average household items, small RV, or camping, then you shouldn’t have to look too much further than the Generac GP3300 Portable Generator.
+If your use is average household items, a small RV, or camping, then you shouldn’t have to look much further than the Generac GP3300 Portable Generator.